mtpullin/potluck-chefs/README.md

   ## Usage
-  used to keep track of recipes and share them with others as well as get recipes from others
+  Used to keep track of recipes and share them with others as well as get recipes from others
   ## Website
   https://potluck-chef.herokuapp.com/index